manifold-systems/manifold/docs/faq.md

 ## Common Questions

 #### Q: Does Manifold support Java 11?
+12?
+8?
 Yes.
 Manifold fully supports Java 8 - 12.
-Manifold fully supports the Java Platform Module System (JPMS).
+Manifold also fully supports the Java Platform Module System (JPMS).
 See the [Setup Guide](http://manifold.systems/docs.html#setup) for more info.

+#### Q: Manifold is somehow using Java internal APIs to do its magic.
+Could it break in a future version of Java?
+No.  Java internal APIs can change from version to version, however Manifold always adjusts to changes ahead of Java releases.
+To understand this better consider Manifold currently works with Java versions 8, 9, 10, 11, 12, and soon 13.
+The internal APIs have changed significantly between all those versions, yet Manifold continues to work and improve along the way.

 #### Q: Is Manifold free?
 Yes, Manifold is an [open source](https://github.com/manifold-systems/manifold) project available on github freely